richardjmartino/Research-website/content/authors/admin/_index.md

 - Visitors
 ---

-Richard J. Martino is an epidemiologist and data analyst.
-His research interests include TB/HIV, global health, social determinants of health, and health disparities.
+Hello!
+My name is Richard - I'm an epidemiologist and data analyst.
+My research interests include TB/HIV, global health, social determinants of health, and health disparities.
 Please use the contact form below or reach out through Twitter if you would like to connect!